2O2L2H/gdb-switcher/README.md

 ## Caution !!!

+- This script **DOESN'T INSTALL** all requirements of each debugger.
+You should install them for yourself.
+(Especially `gef`)
+- This script just launch the default `.gdbinit` of each debugger.
 - Now this script **DOESN'T include your own configuration** in `.gdbinit`.
     - If your own script was removed, please check the backuped script `~/.gdbinit-backup@YYYYMMDD`
-- This script just launch the default `.gdbinit` of each debugger.

 ## Usage